lvgl/lvgl/docs/details/widgets/switch.rst

 The Switch looks like a little slider and can be used to turn something on and off.

-Vertical Switch can be created if the width of the object is smaller than its height.
+Vertical Switch can be created if the width of the Widget is smaller than its height.

 .. _lv_switch_parts_and_styles: